techypoint/techypoint.github.io/_posts/create-a-website/2020-06-28-introduction.md

 12. Integrate Sign Up Form(Subscribe Form) Using MailChimp
 13. Share Post to Subscribers Automatically

-You can skip to any tutorial if you want, but i will recommend to watch series tutorial by tutorial as they are linked to each other.
+You can skip to any tutorial if you want, but I will recommend to watch series tutorial by tutorial as they are linked to each other.

 At the end of each tutorial, we will provide you some reference for that tutorial for your further study.
 We are able to create website in a week, lets see how it works for you.